๐ ๐ข๐ ๐ก๐ญ๐ข๐ง๐ ๐๐๐๐ญ๐๐ซ๐ข๐๐ฅ ๐๐ง๐๐๐๐ญ๐ข๐จ๐ง๐ฌ: ๐๐จ๐ฐ ๐๐๐ง๐๐ฆ๐ฒ๐๐ข๐ง ๐๐จ๐ซ๐ค๐ฌ

 Broad-Spectrum Effectiveness: Kanamycin is effective against a wide range of bacterial infections, both external and internal, making it highly versatile.

-Minimal Impact on Biofilter: Compared to other antibiotics like erythromycin or tetracycline, Kanamycin has a lesser impact on beneficial nitrifying bacteria in the biofilter, which reduces the risk of ammonia spikes during treatment.
+Minimal Impact on Biofilter: Compared to other antibiotics like Erythromycin or Tetracycline, Kanamycin has a lesser impact on beneficial nitrifying bacteria in the biofilter, which reduces the risk of ammonia spikes during treatment, but it does effect it.

 Reef-Safe: Kanamycin can be used in reef tanks, though careful monitoring of sensitive invertebrates is necessary.